tlg-22-10-sde-10/strainx-T2-Capstone/README.md

      - Random turn-based combat
      - Objective is to search areas, fight zombies, find items to find a passcode to a lab, and get a sample from Patient Zero (by killing it)
    - Code was highly modular and implemented great OOP concepts
-2. Use their existing code to creat a graphical user interface (GUI) version of the game using [Java Swing](https://docs.oracle.com/javase/8/docs/api/index.html?javax/swing/package-summary.html)
+2. Use their existing code to create a graphical user interface (GUI) version of the game using [Java Swing](https://docs.oracle.com/javase/8/docs/api/index.html?javax/swing/package-summary.html)

 ## Team Members